graphprotocol/research/specs/graph-protocol-v1/mappings-api/README.md

 - get
 - remove

-The reference implementation of these external functions is [here](https://github.com/graphprotocol/graph-node/blob/master/runtime/wasm/src/host_exports.rs).
+See this [reference implementation](https://github.com/graphprotocol/graph-node/blob/master/runtime/wasm/src/host_exports.rs) for these external functions.

 ### Utilities
-We currently inject the following utility functions into the WASM runtime (these may be changed or removed in a future version of the protocol):
+We currently inject the following utility functions into the WASM runtime, which may be changed or removed in a future version of the protocol:
 - bytes_to_string
 - bytes_to_hex
 - big_int_to_hex